In this sectionBFA Programme Applying to Study for a BFA BFA FAQ Submitting a Portfolio BFA Affiliated Colleges Undergraduate Open Days

 At the University of Oxford, each student belongs to both a department/faculty (i.e. the Ruskin School of Art) and to a college.
 For the duration of your course, the college is your ‘home’, where you live and eat etc. The fellowship of each college decides if a subject is being taught at the college, and how many places in that subject they wish to offer.
 As a result, colleges do not always offer places in all subjects taught at the university.

 What qualifications do I need to apply to the Ruskin?

 At the University of Oxford, all applicants, for all subjects, are required to reach the same academic criteria in order to apply to the University.
 Applicants who fail to reach the stated grades are unable to be short-listed.

-Recent school leavers need to meet the university entry requirement of three grade As at A-level (or equivalent); in the case of a mature student this criterion may still be appropriate, or other evidence is required of their ability to study and write essays.
+In the case of a mature student these criteria may still be appropriate, or other evidence is required of their ability to study and write essays.